John-Li-happy/ForVoiceRecognize/README.md

 Voice generator is based on Siri's tipical female voice to generate voice from texts.
 Unfortunately, in this demo, it is not possible to show this feature

+The script is used to memorize the black month

 Both will be deployed in next version of John*